 The development of support system-to-support system and support system-to-frontline system dependency matrices, along with a comprehensive set of explanatory notes that clearly depict the functional relationship between systems and system trains, is needed early on in this analysis.
 These matrices may have been drafted as part of the task Plant Familiarization but should be updated and kept current as part of the present task.
-A simplified example of a dependency matrix is included as Figure 8.2.
-More details can be found in Chapter 2.
+A simplified example of a dependency matrix is included as Figure 3.2.